Cyace84/broxus-docs-kit/template/guides/sample-guide.md

 <PackDataSample />
 ```

-Now, whenever you build your VitePress site, your Vue component will render wherever you've used its tag in your markdown files.

----

 This guide should help you understand how to use Vue components in your markdown files when working with VitePress.
 Feel free to replace the `PackDataSample` component with any component you wish to use in your documentation.

 ## Advanced Vue Components Usage with VitePress